 GlassPass Tax Guide for Sellers

-Based on IRS laws, you may receive a Form 1099-K from GlassPass, depending on the totals of your sales and transactions.
+Sellers may receive a Form 1099-K from GlassPass/Dots, depending on the totals of their sales and transactions.
 This document is to help you comply with your tax obligations.
-Dots will require you to enter your tax information once you surpass a $600 threshold of sales within a calendar year.
+To prepare for this, Dots will require you to enter your tax information once you surpass a $600 threshold of sales within a calendar year.
 However, this does not mean you are guaranteed to receive a 1099-K.

 Form 1099-K is an IRS form for taxpayers to report applicable payment transactions received within a calendar year.
 Online marketplaces like GlassPass are required to issue a 1099-K to sellers in the USA who've received income from online sales over the minimum threshold set by the IRS.
 We'll provide you with the Form 1099-K by January 31 each year if you've received payments above the minimum IRS reporting thresholds in the previous calendar year.